clemenssielaff/notf/pynotf/pynotf/logic.md

 ## Reactive Logic

+> TODO: why did we choose the reactive component model anyway?

 An experienced application programmer might find the implementation of some of these patterns familiar.
 In fact, what we call an _Emitter_ and _Receiver_ could just as well be called an _Observable_ and _Observer_ to follow the _ReactiveX_ naming scheme (see [reactivex.io](http://reactivex.io/documentation/observable.html))).
 <br> However, these names are not very programmer-friendly so we chose to go with our own naming.
 Here is a comprehensive list why:
 * An Observable actively pushes its value downstream even though the name implies that it is purely passive.
 The Observer, respectively, doesn't do much observing at all (no polling etc.) but is instead the passive one.